 Download RAW file:

-Keywords: water scarcity, blue and green water resources, SWAT
+Keywords: Climate change, blue water scarcity, green water scarcity, SWAT

 Conference name: CSBE/SCGAB 2019 Annual Conference, Vancouver, BC, 14-17 July 2019.

 Session name: Soil and water